 Frequently Asked Questions About Hail Damage

-Warm weather tornadoes, floods and hail storms are running their way across the nation, leaving totaled, drenched, dinged up and damaged cars in their wake.
+Warm weather tornadoes, floods and hail storms are running their way across the nation, leaving wrecked, drenched, dinged up and damaged automobiles in their wake.

-The professionals at Car Craft Oakville are ready to help.
-During spring storms, they see thousands of vehicles harmed by falling trees, debris, wind, water, and hail.
-They provide the following advice to help motorists deal with spring storms – both before and after.
+The professionals at Car Craft Auto Body are willing to help.
+During spring storms, they see a huge number of automobiles harmed by falling trees, debris, wind, water, and hail.
+They give the following advice to help car owners handle spring storms – before and after.

 Will You Be Covered?